bioinform/somaticseq/README.md

 * Feel free to report issues and/or ask questions at the [Issues](../../issues "Issues") page.
 * The [v2 branch](../../tree/v2) is still supported, but it's severely limited comparing to the current versions.

-## Labeled data for benchmarking and model training
+## Training data for benchmarking and/or model building

 In 2021, the [FDA-led MAQC-IV/SEQC2 Consortium](https://www.fda.gov/science-research/bioinformatics-tools/microarraysequencing-quality-control-maqcseqc#MAQC_IV) has produced multi-center multi-platform whole-genome and whole-exome [sequencing data sets](https://identifiers.org/ncbi/insdc.sra:SRP162370) for a pair of tumor-normal reference samples (HCC1395 and HCC1395BL), along with the high-confidence [somatic mutation call set](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/seqc/Somatic_Mutation_WG/release/latest/).
 This work was published in [Fang, L.T., Zhu, B., Zhao, Y. _et al_.
 Establishing community reference samples, data and call sets for benchmarking cancer mutation detection using whole-genome sequencing. _Nat Biotechnol_ **39**, 1151-1160 (2021)](https://doi.org/10.1038/s41587-021-00993-6 "Fang LT, et al. Nat Biotechnol (2021)") / [PMID:34504347](http://identifiers.org/pubmed/34504347 "Fang LT, et al. Nat Biotechnol (2021)") / [SharedIt Link](https://rdcu.be/cxs3D "Fang LT, et al. Nat Biotechnol (2021)").
 The following are some of the use cases for these resources: